Parenting Resources

 Parents often unwittingly deny children their feelings.
 How many times have you heard (or said) “Why are you upset?
 You had a treat and now want more?”, or “Don’t be sad!”

-As parents, acknowledging what children are feeling, and naming them, can help children to understand their own emotions.
-This is an important starting block to build empathy.
+All children - and adults! - have a right to their feelings.
+How they act when they’re upset is a different story.
+As parents, acknowledging what children are feeling, and naming it, can help them to understand and process their own emotions.
+This is an important starting block to building empathy.

 What are ways that parents can acknowledge feelings?